Mil Mi-24: Overview

-The Mi-24's titanium rotor blades are resistant to 12.7 mm rounds.
+The Mi-24's titanium rotor blades are resistant to 12.7 mm (.50 caliber) rounds.
 The cockpit is protected by ballistic-resistant windscreens and a titanium-armored tub.
 The cockpit and crew compartment are overpressurized to protect the crew in NBC conditions.

 Flight characteristics

 Considerable attention was given to making the Mi-24 fast.
 The airframe was streamlined, and fitted with retractable tricycle undercarriage landing gear to reduce drag.
 At high speed, the wings provide considerable lift (up to a quarter of total lift).
 The main rotor was tilted 2.5° to the right from the fuselage to compensate for translating tendency at a hover.
 The landing gear was also tilted to the left so that the rotor would still be level when the aircraft was on the ground, making the rest of the airframe tilt to the left.
 The tail was also asymmetrical to give a side force at speed, thus unloading the tail rotor.